Maple syrup urine disease (MSUD) is a rare but serious inherited condition.

 - lack of energy

 - breathing difficulties

 It's important to get medical help immediately if your baby develops symptoms of a metabolic crisis.
 Your doctor will give you advice to help you recognise the signs.

-In some cases, a metabolic crisis may be triggered later in childhood by an infection or illness.
+Some babies with MSUD might not develop symptoms of a metabolic crisis until later in their first year, or later in childhood.
 The hospital will provide you with emergency treatment instructions to follow if your child is ill, which helps prevent these symptoms developing.

 Children diagnosed with MSUD are first referred to a specialist metabolic dietitian and given a low-protein diet.
-This is tailored to reduce the amount of amino acids your baby receives, especially leucine, valine and isoleucine.
+They may need to take medicine too.
+The diet is tailored to reduce the amount of amino acids received, especially leucine, valine and isoleucine.

 High-protein foods need to be limited, including:

 Your dietitian will provide detailed advice and guidance, as your baby still needs some of these foods for healthy growth and development.

 Some children need to take supplements of isoleucine and valine alongside the prescribed diet.
 This helps to maintain a healthy level of these amino acids in the blood without causing harm.
 Blood tests are needed to monitor these levels.